tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CD8 T cell clonal expansion within systemic circulation potential correlative biomarker of irAEs in prostate cancer patients receiving ICI
 ## Abstract
  - 27 metastatic prostate cancer patients
- - sequencing of TCR beta chains revealed clonal expansion of CD8 T cells in blood samples collected before irAE onset
+ - sequencing of TCRβ chains revealed clonal expansion of CD8 T cells in blood samples collected before irAE onset
  - expansion of > 55 CD8 T cell clones preceeded severe irAE onset
 ## Introduction
  - **hypothesis: clonal expansion of T cells in the systemic circulation, which are likely to be reactive against self-antigens, may correlate with irAEs (since clonal expansion of T cells in tumor tissues, which are likely tumor reactive, may predict for clinical benefit with immune checkpoint therapy)**